reexjungle/xcal/README.md

 ```

-The [xCal Wiki](https://github.com/reexmonkey/xcal/wiki) contains more information on the web service, its architecture, code examples and more...
+The [xCal Wiki](https://github.com/reexmonkey/xcal/wiki) contains more information on the project, web service, its architecture, dependencies, code examples and more...

 Contributing